canonical/zookeeper-operator/docs/content/tutorial/cleanup.md

 juju destroy-model tutorial
 ```

-That concludes the clean up process and the Apache ZooKeeper charmed operator tutorial.
+That concludes the clean up process and the Apache ZooKeeper charm tutorial.